segnig/segnig/README.md

 - 🎓 **Student** at **Adama Science and Technology University**
 - 👨‍💻 Passionate about **Data Science, Machine Learning**, and **AI**
-- 🌟 Love working on **Data Analysis, Backend Development**, and **Visualization**
+- 🌟 Love working on **Data Analysis, Feature Engineering, Model Building**, and **Visualization**
 - 💡 Exploring **TensorFlow, Scikit-Learn, and Deep Learning**
 - 🎯 Focused on solving real-world challenges with data-driven solutions
-- 🌐 Active in open-source communities and coding platforms
 - 🤝 Available for **collaborations** on Data Science and ML projects

 ---